zuri-training/TeamEmu/README.md

           "start": "node src/server.js"
          }

- -You would then be able to run the server using npm by calling:
+- You would then be able to run the server using npm by calling:
     ``` ruby
     npm run start
     ```